frank-deng/fgfs-tools/README.md

 #### Description

-PHP is used to manipulate the Property Tree of FlightGear, or run fgcommand via telnet.
+PHP is used to manipulate the Property Tree of FlightGear via telnet.

 At present, screenshot capture and download is implemented.